-Pre-application advice was provided by EEBC in July 2019 which noted in respect to Design and Heritage that '...high quality buildings are expected at the Site and great weight will be given to outstanding or innovative designs, which promote high levels of sustainability and which help to raise the standard of design more generally in the area.
+Pre-application advice provided in relation to the previous scheme for the site by EEBC in July 2019 noted in respect to Design and Heritage that '...high quality buildings are expected at the Site and great weight will be given to outstanding or innovative designs, which promote high levels of sustainability and which help to raise the standard of design more generally in the area.
 A contemporary design is considered appropriate for this Site.
 The proposal should assimilate with its surroundings...'
-This, alongside further advice provided throughout a series of PPA meetings, has been used to inform the evolution of the proposals.
-Historic England were also asked if they intended to engage with the project team on the proposals.
-They responded on 26th November 2019 to the effect that whilst they would be a statutory consultee on the application 'In this instance we do not consider it necessary for us to participate in pre-application discussions'.
+Historic England were asked if they intended to engage with the project team on proposals for the site.
+They responded on 26th November 2019 to the effect that whilst they would be a statutory consultee 'In this instance we do not consider it necessary for us to participate in pre-application discussions'.
+Feedback from EEBC provided throughout a series of PPA meetings including those following refusal of the previous scheme has been used to inform the current resubmission.